siddhartha-ra1729/STUDY-METARIELS/README.md

-about my MACHINE LEARNING STUDY MATERIEL and all what I can learn in  this journey its here.
+about my MACHINE LEARNING and DEEP LEARNING , DATA VISUILIZATION , PYTHON Study materials are there and In this I also can provides DATABASE management systems where mysql, mongodb, oracle-sql  are there and also much more things I can provides......So, keep learning all.